07 December 2022

 Motion can help you present lots of images or sections of copy without interfering with the UX.
 Animations can also help demonstrate products and services or processes without having to add reams and reams of copy.

-The world is a digital one.
-Which means brands should be looking to incorporate motion into their branding principles now, and using it across all of their digital touchpoints, including their website design.
+Today’s world is a digital one.
+Brands should be looking to incorporate motion into their branding principles now, and using it across all of their digital touchpoints, including their website design.
 Motion helps brands capture the attention, hearts and minds of consumers, leading to greater user experiences, greater brand awareness, and ultimately, greater engagement and conversion.

 Read more